davidledwards/zookeeper/README.md

 higher and [Maven 3.0](http://maven.apache.org/download.cgi) or higher.
 There is no need to install Scala, as the compiler and runtime are automatically downloaded by Maven.

-In the root directory `zookeeper`, the following will command will build each of the subprojects and install them in your local Maven repository:
+In the root directory `zookeeper`, the following command will build each of the subprojects and install them in your local Maven repository:
 ```
 mvn install
 ```